novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

  Dellis: I learned that there are multiple types of layouts we can use for Android Studio.

 Abdulla: It seemed as though Android Studio was designed to make things easy, but that in turn made it more difficult to implement more complex structures, which sets things in stone after they have been created.

+Spasimir: I learned how to work with Android studio better than ever before.
+I also learned how to use its volley library to connect to an api and make get and post requests.